 You should also demonstrate teamwork skills in your application, whether through academic work or extracurricular activities.
 Generally, JHU SOM is looking for students who are:

-You should be prepared for the JHU SOM admissions process to take a holistic look at your application.
-They will evaluate you not only as a student but as a person and potential doctor.
+You should be prepared for the JHU SOM admissions process to evaluate your application holistically.
+They will evaluate you not only as a student but also as a person and potential doctor.

 Now that you understand the prerequisites and requirements to apply to Johns Hopkins, it’s time to set your expectations for the application process.